Help your community expand its understanding of issues related to relief, development and peace.

 Executive Director, MCC Manitoba

 Darryl joined MCC Manitoba as Executive Director in 2016.
 Prior to this, Darryl served as an educator at Mennonite Collegiate Institute for 22 years, including 11 as principal.
 During that time he served as Treasurer and Chair of Canadian Association of Mennonite Schools.
 Additionally, he has served on Church Council of Gretna Bergthaler Mennonite Church, as well as various local and provincial boards including Gretna Athletic Association, various credit union boards and the Board of Credit Union Central of Manitoba.

-Darryl welcomes opportunities to speak to adults and children in church, educational and organizational settings.
-He is available to present an overview of MCC’s mission and programs and/or share about a recent visit with MCC partners in Ethiopia.
+Darryl welcomes opportunities to speak to adults and children in church, educational, community and organizational settings.
+He is available to present an overview of MCC’s mission and programs and/or share about his recent international program visits.

 Program Director, MCC Manitoba

 MCC Manitoba Programs seek to engage the Mennonite constituency and the broader community in activities and issues that relate to MCC's priority themes of migration and resettlement, restorative justice, peace and conflict transformation and sustainable livelihoods.
 Deborah has been the Program Director of MCC Manitoba for nine (9) years.
 She has served with MCC in a variety of leadership roles in Canada and Europe for over 25 years with a particular focus on restorative justice and cross-cultural relations.
 She has also worked as a child care worker and as a pastor.